 What to get: tacos!
 Come here for your next Taco Tuesday – their taco options range from traditional carnitas to zucchini with nopales (a type of cactus), in addition to snacks like chicharrónes and ceviche.
-The drinks menu is basically an homage to Mexico, and includes tequila and mezcal, plus beers and wines from Valle de Guadalupe.
+The drinks menu is basically an homage to Mexico, and includes the classic margaritas, and impressive tequila and mezcal list, plus beers and wines from Valle de Guadalupe.

 What to get: some say El Indio invented the taquito, and although that might be up for debate, they are definitely the restaurant’s specialty.
 The crispy rolled tacos come in beef, chicken, or potato and can be topped with cheese, guacamole, or sour cream.